ReidWilliams/from-machine-to-code/README.md

 # from-machine-to-code
-Explore and program a tiny microprocessor starting from a single gate
+Explore and program a tiny microprocessor starting from a single gate.
+An explorable explanation that shows how a CPU is built from AND, OR, NOT, and XOR gates.
+In the style of http://explorableexplanations.com.

 # Outline